-In a single source of the truth approach data flow within and across the supply chain are improved in terms of visibility of information that is complete, accurate and timely.
-It encourages us to build that visibility around the correct business rules and standards supported by transactional data that is a expression of accurate master data setup in the system.
-It drives what we would call cross functional integration.
-This means aligning data definitions across sales, procurement, inventory, warehouse, production, inbound and outbound logistics and order fulfillment and then ensuring the accuracy of the master data to suit.
+In a single source of the truth approach data flow within and across the supply chain is improved in terms of visibility of information that is complete, accurate and timely.
+It encourages us to build that visibility around the correct business rules and standards supported by transactional data that is an expression of accurate master data setup in the system.
+It drives what we would call cross-functional integration.
+This means aligning data definitions across sales, procurement, inventory, warehouse, production, inbound and outbound logistics, and order fulfillment and then ensuring the accuracy of the master data to suit.
 This integrated approach will increase confidence and enable the shift in thinking necessary to make the change required and get all our managers to use the system.